jawah/charset_normalizer/README.md

 > Stats are generated using 400+ files using default parameters.
 More details on used files, see GHA workflows.
 > And yes, these results might change at any time.
 The dataset can be updated to include more files.
-> The actual delays depends heavily on your CPU capability.
+> The actual delays heavily depends on your CPU capabilities.
 The factors should remain the same.

 [cchardet](https://github.com/PyYoshi/cChardet) is a non-native (cpp binding) faster alternative.
 If speed is the most important factor, you should try it.